 Yes.
-Generally, most applicants can receive about 10 percent of their expected settlement or value of their case.
-By conferring with your attorney, you can determine the most appropriate settlement funding for your case.
+Generally, most applicants can receive about 10 percent of the settlement they expect to get from their case.
+By conferring with your attorney, you can determine the most appropriate funding amount for your case.

 Being involved in an automobile collision can cause tremendous financial stress, leaving you to wonder if you can get an advance on a car accident settlement.
 Perhaps you have been unable to return to work due to your injuries, or maybe you have other accident-related expenses that are challenging you to make ends meet.
 While car accident settlements can take time to resolve, sometimes a year or longer.
 An advance on your car accident settlement can help you bridge the financial gap between your accident and receiving the compensation you need for your injuries.

-How Do You Qualify for an Advance on Car Accident Settlement?
+How Do You Qualify for an Advance on a Car Accident Settlement?

 Like most claimants, you might be anxious to find out if you qualify for an advance on a car accident settlement.
 Qualifications include:

 - You are involved in a personal injury lawsuit

 - You were seriously injured in the car accident.

 - Your lawsuit has robust merits against the at-fault party.